Din Heagney is a writer, editor and researcher in art and design culture.

 My love for art and design allowed me to work and travel across the USA, Germany, Italy, Greece, and China, collaborating with other creatives while writing for The Art Life and Art21 Magazine.

-Selected recent work includes:
+recent work includes:

 An Fios Dorcha (The Dark Knowing) β 90-card folkloric oracle deck and extended guidebook (2025β26).